Priyabug/Crypto-Infrastructure-Simulation-Lab/README.md

 - Sign using private keys
 - Send transactions to the blockchain
 - Wait for confirmation and print the transaction receipt

+## ⛓️ Task 3: Interacting with Blockchain Using Geth

+### 3.a: Getting Balance

+Use the Geth console to retrieve the balance of an Ethereum account.

+### 3.b: Sending Transactions

+Send Ether between accounts directly using the Geth JavaScript console.

+### 3.c: Sending Transactions from a Different Account

+Unlock the sender account and specify `"from"` and `"to"` fields explicitly to send a transaction.

+---

+## 🌐 Task 4: Adding a Full Node

+- Add a full node to the Ethereum network.
+- Connect it to existing nodes to sync the blockchain.
+- Configure peers and monitor the synchronization status.

+## ✅ Summary

+By completing this lab, you will:

+- Understand blockchain account and node interaction.
+- Gain practical skills using MetaMask, Python scripting (`web3.py`), and Geth.
+- Learn to deploy, interact, and manage Ethereum accounts and transactions.